 Once inside the gala, a Movado watch is presented to each attendee as a special table gift.

-The last example—and one of the best gift ideas—was for a large East Coast-based company that was celebrating 50 years in business.
+The last example of corporate incentive travel gifts — and one of the best gift ideas — was for a large East Coast-based company that was celebrating 50 years in business.

 The company’s annual sales meetings are always held in Fort Lauderdale, Fla., but this year, the company actually closed and took the entire staff along for the meeting to hold a big celebration.

 Once the employees arrived, the owner of the company personally met and greeted each attendee and thanked them for helping him achieve this milestone.
 He threw a President’s Reception in the penthouse suite, where he announced that there would be no meetings—just a week of fun and frolic in the South Florida sunshine, complete with daily events like golf, scuba, sailing and shopping.
 His only request was that everyone relax and enjoy themselves.

 When the guests returned to their rooms, they were greeted with a room gift of an iPod, Bose headphones and an Igloo Icy Tunes cooler with iPod docking station built in.
 Each cooler was iced down with wine and beer.
 Each iPod was loaded with soothing music as well as great classic beach tunes.
 The recipients also found an iTunes station set up in the lobby of the hotel, where each guest could stop by to load up to $25 worth of tunes into their new iPods.